-- No stealing home.
-A runner on 3B at the time of the pitch, may advance only on a batted ball or an award. - 6.
-No runners may advance when the base runners have halted or the ball is in the possession of the pitcher, catcher, or infielder in the infield (i.e., not an outfielder running into the infield).
-However, any runner not on a base is liable to be put out and may not advance on any subsequent play made on him or her.
-This is a judgment call by the umpire and the decision is final. - Pitchers shall not stand forward of the pitching machine chute before the ball is delivered.
-The pitcher must have both feet in the grass or outside the pitching circle dirt area or marked area until the pitch is delivered. - Bunting is prohibited. - If a runner trips over the pitching machine power cord, that event shall not affect the liability to the runner to be put out.
+On any batted ball that is hit to the outfield, all runners may advance until the ball is in the posession of the pitcher, catcher, or infielder in the infield (i.e., riot an outfielder running into the infield with the ball.)

+- Pitchers shall not stand forward of the pitching machine chute before the ball is delivered.
+The pitcher must have both feet in the grass or outside the pitching circle dirt area or marked area until the pitch is delivered. - 8.
+Bunting is prohibited. - 9.
+If a runner trips over the pitching machine power cord, that event shall not affect the liability to the runner to be put out.